-Bachelor of Science in Graphics and Multimedia
+Graphics and Multimedia

-Graphic communications technology is the field that involves all of the people, equipment, materials and processes in designing, preparing and reproducing visual images, such as artworks, words, photographs and symbols in printed and digital formats.
+Graphic Communications Technology is the field that involves all of the people, equipment, materials, and processes in designing, preparing and reproducing visual images, such as artworks, words, photographs, and symbols in printed and digital formats.

-Our new lab in Helsel Hall has a wide range of cutting edge equipment, such as a digital prepress, digital press lab, screen/flexography lab and a new ABDick 9995C 2 color offset press.
-View a slideshow of some of our equipment.
+Cal U is one of only nine schools in the country with national accreditation for graphics from the Accrediting Council for Collegiate Graphic Communications (ACCGC).
+Our lab in Helsel Hall has a wide range of equipment, such as a digital prepress, digital press lab, screen/flexography lab and a two-color offset press.
+You can view our facilities by clicking the tab on the left.

 We offer students a variety of degree options, including a four-year bachelor’s degree, two-year associate’s degree, and a minor.
 Click the curriculum tab on the left to learn more about each option.